fongc123/notes/Machine Learning/Introduction.md

 The set of candidate thresholds are the midway segregation point between attribute values.
 The value of $c$ is determined by the information gain.

 #### Gain Ratio
 Information gain is **biased** toward tests with many outcomes.
-These attributes (e.g., student ID) create perfect entropy Accordingly, attributes with many values and that create no entropy (e.g., student ID) should be penalized.
+These attributes (e.g., student ID) create perfect entropy and should be penalized.

 ### Model Performance